 Low-acid roasting and roasting of inferior green coffee are taboo.

 Cold-brew is good when you use exceptional filter coffee, the fruity, the better.

-Coffee that is too simple results in a “coffee coffee”, meaningless, kind of coffee, but not particularly.
+Coffee that is too simple results in a meaningless kind of drink.

 The right coffee, on the other hand, produces a tangy, fruity drink,

-Cold-brew requires a significantly higher dose of coffee compared to a conventional filter coffee.
+Cold-brew requires a significantly higher dose of coffee compared to conventional filter coffee.

-The rule of thumb for filter coffee is that 60 grams of ground coffee are used for one litre of water.
+The rule of thumb for filter coffee is that 60 grams of ground coffee are used for one liter of water.

 With Cold Brew we can increase this significantly, 80 grams is a good start, but it can also be more.